mibrs/mibrs.github.io/_posts/2023-03-07-Get-Started-With-Alice3-Part5.md

 2. **Ignore** -> only one event once (default)
 3. **Combine** -> the program will try to execute all at the same time.

-The options under **heldKeyPolicy** covers the event handling from the point of view of the trigger.
+The options under **heldKeyPolicy** cover the event handling from the point of view of the trigger.
 The default option ```FIRE_MULTIPLE``` will keep sending out triggers as long as you keep the key pressed.
 This is the type of behaviour you would use for a steady movement.

 ![keyHeldPolicy Options](/assets/240515_keyTriggering.png)